-This rich espresso shade makes lighter-colored eyes pop with its contrast.
-"One can achieve coffee brown hair by deepening and richening up their brunette color," says New York City-based colorist Olivia Holohan of IGK Salons.
+This rich espresso shade on Mila Kunis makes her lighter-colored eyes pop with its contrast.
+"One can achieve coffee brown hair by deepening and richening up their brunette color," says Holohan.
 "Whether that be with an all-over gloss or lowlights."

 Warm and Vibrant

-Warmer shades of this hair color can appear lighter due to the red undertones, giving the hair an all-around vibrancy.
-If your hair begins to look a bit brassy as it grows out, an at-home toner will help neutralize your color back to its desired shade.
+Here, Maya Rudolph demonstrates how warmer shades of brown can appear lighter due to red undertones, giving hair an all-around vibrancy.
+If tresses begin to look a bit brassy growing out, an at-home toner will help neutralize your color back to its desired shade.
 Casanova recommends IGK's Mixed Feelings Toning Drops ($29) for brunettes.
-"It’s the best way to maintain your color safely at home."

-Some of us prefer a lighter roast, but need our coffee-brown color nonetheless.
-If you go on the lighter end of the spectrum, consider keeping your brows true to that darker coffee grounds color for a natural feel.
+Some of us prefer a lighter roast but need our coffee-brown color nonetheless.
+If you go on the lighter end of the spectrum like Lily Collins, consider keeping your brows true to that darker coffee grounds color for a natural feel.